liedllab/X-Entropy/README.md

 ### Building with pip

+Be aware that you are responsible for the dependencies, if you decide to build this way.

 Please ensure that you have a python version higher than 3.3 for this package to work properly.
 First change to the directory containing the entropy module.
 The package can then be installed via